niekai1982/Robot/Answer the question.md

   \*  how to train parts

-- what do you mean by "train parts"
+- what do you mean by "train parts", which parts?

-- If you mean how to train the model, over 500 car images in 8 different color and 3 types were used to train our segmentation models
+- If you mean how to train the model, over 500 car images in 8 different color and 3 types were used to train our segmentation models.

 <img src="/Users/kainie/Library/Application Support/typora-user-images/image-20210202160006891.png" alt="image-20210202160006891" style="zoom: 50%;" />